5 Things to Do When Visiting Prague, Czech Republic

 The Old Town Hall was built in 1338 as the seat of the old town administration.
 The oldest part of the complex consists of a beautiful Gothic tower with a bay chapel and a unique astronomical clock known as Orloj.
 The Gothic east wing of the town hall was destroyed during the Prague Uprising on May 8, 1945, and never rebuilt.

 This square contains many historic churches, the astronomical clock, cafes, tourist shops, and the occasional football game, football.
-Although the Old Town Square is the largest tourist area of Prague, it has remained virtually untouched since the 10th century.
+Although the Old Town Square is Prague’s most prominent tourist area, it has remained virtually untouched since the 10th century.
 Legends tell us how the famous Astronomical Clock was created in Prague.

 Walk on Mala Strana